Reviews You Can Rely On

 Credit: Sara Aranda

-When considering style alone, we feel the most striking pair in our lineup is the Prana Kanab due to its cotton-blend fabric and wide knit waistband, which, for us, seems more akin to fashion shorts.
-This model is sold in other colors, but the earthy grey-blue ones we tested are a cheerful pop of color that looks great around town.
-Our lead tester wore them often to run errands or meet up with friends and particularly loved how easy they were to pull on and off.
-The Mountain Hardwear Trail Sender, Patagonia Baggies, and REI Active Pursuits all have a fun, if not also sporty, casual look to them, and each comes in an array of different patterns and colors.
-Middle-of-the-road points went to the competitors with very athletic or classic hiking designs without any notable adjustments to grab our eyes.
-The inexpensive Hugut Lightweight Cargo shorts received the lowest scores for style among every pair tested.
+The KUHL Freeflex is a favorite for its chic and versatile look, which we think transfers well from trail to town.
+Style-wise, we thought the most striking pair in our lineup is the Prana Kanab due to its cotton-blend fabric and wide knit waistband, which, for us, seems more akin to more traditional fashion shorts.
+This model is sold in other colors, but the ones we tested are a cheerful pop of color that looks great around town.
+Our lead tester wore them often to run errands or to meet up with friends.
+The Patagonia Baggies, REI Co-op Trailmade, and the REI Co-op Active Pursuits all have a sporty yet casual look to them, and each comes in an array of different patterns and colors.
+Middle-of-the-road style points typically went to competitors with either one-dimensional designs or designs that we (subjectively) felt were a bit unflattering.

 Since the shorts have a liner, they're definitely more in the realm of running shorts, but they also work for high output activities and long distance hiking where pockets aren't necessary.